13 Things Lotto Winners Won’t Tell You: Life After Winning the Lottery

 Take a second chance

 Always play the second-chance drawings.
 Some games require you to mail in your losing ticket.
 Others tell you to go online and register the ticket’s serial number.
-People either don’t know about the drawings or don’t take the time to enter, so your odds of winning are always better.
+People either don’t know about the drawings or don’t take the time to enter, so your odds of winning the lottery are always better.
 On another note, it's important to remember that cheating comes with a price—this man who rigged the lottery five times is proof of that.

 We don't quit while we're ahead

 Do lotto winners still play the lottery?
 We absolutely do.
 And we’re sure we’re going to win again.
-(Pro tip: Try buying a ticket from the U.S. state with the most lottery winners—and increase your chances of winning.)
+Pro tip: Try buying a ticket from the U.S. state with the most lottery winners—and increase your chances of winning.

 You will be exploited—possibly by your friends